hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/subscriptions/3-create-subscription.md

 How does this work?
 -------------------

-We are using the `<Subscription>` component which gives render props (similar to `<Query>` and `<Mutation>` components).
-The `data` prop gives the result of the realtime data for the query we have made.
+We are using the `apollo.subscribe` method  which gives fields (similar to `watchQuery` and `mutate` methods).
+The `data` field gives the result of the realtime data for the query we have made.

-Refresh your react app and see yourself online!
+Refresh your angular app and see yourself online!
 Don't be surprised; There could be other users online as well.

 Awesome!
 You have completed basic implementations of a GraphQL Query, Mutation and Subscriptions.
 Easy isn't it?